globuzzz2000/ddPrimer/README.md

 Common issues and solutions:

 - **Missing BLAST database**: Run with `--db` to create or select a database
-- **Memory errors**: Try reducing `NUM_PROCESSES` in your configuration file
 - **GUI errors**: Use `--cli` to force command-line mode
-- **macOS GUI issues**: Ensure pyobjc-core and pyobjc-framework-Cocoa are installed
-- **VCF processing errors**: Verify bcftools is correctly installed
-- **ViennaRNA installation issues**:
-  - Try installing via conda: `conda install -c bioconda viennarna`
-  - If pip fails, install from source following ViennaRNA documentation
-  - Ensure ViennaRNA is properly linked to your Python environment
 - **File compatibility errors**: The pipeline will attempt automatic file preparation

-For more help, run `ddprimer --help` or check the logs in `~/.ddPrimer/logs/`.
+For more detailed output, run `ddprimer --debug` or check the logs in `~/.ddPrimer/logs/`.

 ## License